Skip to content

 • It demonstrates the brand is invested in keeping the loyalty program fresh and exciting

-• Customers have a reason to regularly check in to see what new rewards are available
+• Customers have a reason to check in to see what new rewards are available regularly

 Determine What Your Point Breakage Rate Means For You

 A customer loyalty program's ability to serve its purpose and deliver on ROI depends on all parts of the process working smoothly and together.
-When members aren't redeeming their points, the causes can create negative impacts that over time will hinder the program's progress towards meeting its goals.
+When members aren't redeeming their points, the causes can create negative impacts that, over time, will hinder the program's progress towards meeting its goals.